After treatment for Hodgkin lymphoma

 What if the cancer comes back ?

 If the lymphoma cells come back after being treated it’s called a relapse.
 A relapse can happen during or soon after treatment, or months or years later.
-It’s not unusual for low-grade NHL to relapse, and high-grade NHL can relapse too.
 Lymphoma can still be treated after a relapse to try to put it back into remission.
+Read more about why cancer can come back after treatment.

 Feelings after treatment